jianzhi-1/toy-bert/README.md

 TODO: add random shuffing to the data, then try for more epochs.
 TODO: may want to collapse the other classes into a helper file instead, otherwise currently it is clogging up the visualization.
+TODO: remove all the commas and lower case all the tokens when processing data

 References: https://theaisummer.com/jax-transformer/